DreadToki/JobTestApp/README.md

   With love from little programmer who wants to work.
 I wanna sleep, bye.

 -----------------------------------------
-Stil have questions 'bout this code? @DreadToki <- telegram, I'll answer u ❤️❤️❤️❤️
+Still have questions 'bout this code? @DreadToki <- telegram, I'll answer u ❤️❤️❤️❤️